Avocarrot/android-adapters/README.md

 # android-adapters
-Example project how to use Avocarrot SDK with other Ad Networks, in your Android projects.
+Example project on how to use the Avocarrot SDK with other Ad Networks, in your Android projects.

 ## Contents
 * [Mopub](#mopub)